Undivided: Working with a New Teacher on an IEP

 Ask for progress reports and work samples

-Part of following up on your child’s IEP is asking for progress reports.
+Part of following up on your child’s IEP is asking for progress reports, which you can request to receive each time a report card goes home (usually two to four times per school year).
 Is your child making meaningful progress toward their IEP goals?
 It’s easier to have this discussion with the teacher when you have your child’s assignments in front of you to reference.
 Listen to Lisa’s advice for requesting work samples in this clip:

 Stay informed about assignments and how they’ll be modified